Atmospheric super-rotation: Jupiter and Saturn

-Earth's super-rotation
+Observations from the Cassini mission have shown that Saturn’s equatorial region contains a fast, vertically structured jet with a speed and width that vary with altitude and time.
+Studies utilizing the Cassini cloud-tracking measurements mapped Saturn’s zonal winds and found that the equatorial jet has a three-dimensional structure instead of behaving as a simple surface wind.
+Large convective storms on Saturn have also been studied, and the results have shown that the equatorial jet is time-variable and interacts with major atmospheric disturbances.

+There was early uncertainty as to whether the jets on these gas giants were shallow or if they extended deep into their planets’ interiors.
+The gravity measurements from the Juno mission provided helpful insights into this question, especially for Jupiter.
+One study found that Jupiter’s asymmetric gravity field is consistent with east-west jet streams extending thousands of kilometers below the cloud tops, with characteristic depths of roughly 3,000 km.
+This finding meant that Jupiter’s jets were connected to a deeper atmospheric circulation than images alone would be able to suggest.
+As for Saturn, Cassini provided similar observations with its gravity measurements.
+Studies found that Saturn’s zonal winds penetrated deeper than Jupiter’s, with some models suggesting depths of approximately 9,000 km.
+Results from one study stated that extending Saturn’s wind profile to these depths could explain Cassini’s measured gravity harmonics, which would tie Saturn’s equatorial super-rotation to its deep convection.
+Observations from these missions help demonstrate that for gas giants, atmospheric super-rotation is closely related to their convection and internal structure.

+Earth

 On Earth, the thermosphere has a slight net super-rotation, exceeding the surface rotational velocity.
 The size of this phenomenon varies widely across different models.
 Some models suggest that global warming is likely to cause an increase in super-rotation in the future, including possible change in surface winds patterns.
 In simplified GCM models, equatorial super-rotation emerges without obliquity and the addition of tropical heating anomalies.
 At present, a counter balance between the easterly Coriolis torque and the westerly torque maintains subrotation in the upper tropical troposphere.
 This leads to the prospect that with warmer and tropical wave sources in past ancient climates, Earth's atmosphere might have super-rotated.

-Exoplanets and hot Jupiters
+Exoplanets

 Super-rotation in planetary atmospheres extends to the study of exoplanets, particularly, hot Jupiters.
 These distant worlds, orbiting close to their stars, often exhibit extreme atmospheric conditions, including super-rotation, which influences their thermal structures and potential habitability.
 Observations from telescopes like the Hubble Space Telescope have unveiled super-rotational wind speeds of thousands of kilometers per hour on some hot Jupiters.
 Moreover, the phenomenon shows how hot Jupiters are tidally locked, where one side continuously faces the star.
 This suggests a mechanism for heat distribution in planets, a factor in understanding their climatic conditions and patterns.